kmarsh/autogeoreferencer/README.md

 # autogeoreferencer

-An automated georeferencer based on Li and Brigg's 2006 paper "Automated Georeferencing Based on Topological Point Pattern Matching" which relies on the topology of point patterns (TPP) to capture the spatial information of a point set.
+An automated georeferencer based on Li and Briggs' 2006 paper "Automated Georeferencing Based on Topological Point Pattern Matching" which relies on the topology of point patterns (TPP) to capture the spatial information of a point set.